ballerina-platform/module-ballerinax-paypal.subscriptions/ballerina/README.md

 To use the PayPal Subscriptions connector, you must have access to a [PayPal Developer account](https://developer.paypal.com/).

-### Step 1: Create a Business Account
+### Step 1: Create a business account

 1. Open the [PayPal Developer Dashboard](https://developer.paypal.com/dashboard).

    ![Sandbox accounts](https://raw.githubusercontent.com/ballerina-platform/module-ballerinax-paypal.subscriptions/main/docs/setup/resources/sandbox-accounts.png)

-3. Create a Business account.
+3. Create a business account.
-   > Note: Some PayPal options and features may vary by region or country; check availability before creating an account.
+   > **Note:** Some PayPal options and features may vary by region or country; check availability before creating an account.

    ![Create business account](https://raw.githubusercontent.com/ballerina-platform/module-ballerinax-paypal.subscriptions/main/docs/setup/resources/create-account.png)

-### Step 2: Create a REST API App
+### Step 2: Create a REST API app

 1. Navigate to the "Apps and Credentials" tab and create a new merchant app.
 2. Provide a name for the application and select the Business account created earlier.